kartheekakkur/ice_breaker/README.md

 ## Features

-- **LinkedIn Profile Lookup:** Finds a person's LinkedIn profile using their name.
+- **LinkedIn Profile Lookup:** Finds a person's LinkedIn profile using their name.(Uses https://tavily.com/)
-- **Profile Data Scraping:** Extracts key information from the LinkedIn profile.
+- **Profile Data Scraping:** Extracts key information from the LinkedIn profile.(Uses https://www.scrapin.io/)
 - **Summary & Facts Generation:** Uses LLMs to generate a summary and a list of interesting facts.
 - **API Access:** FastAPI backend to serve summary and facts via HTTP.
 - **Streamlit Frontend:** Simple web interface for user input and displaying results.